 Scientific evidence paints a clear picture: Climate change is happening, it is caused in large part by human activity, and it will have many serious and potentially damaging effects in the decades ahead.
-Greenhouse gas emissions from cars, power plants and other man-made sources—rather than natural variations in climate—are the primary cause.
+The primary cause is greenhouse gas emissions from cars, power plants and other human-made sources—rather than natural variations in climate.
 These emissions include carbon dioxide — the main greenhouse gas — which has reached a concentration level in our atmosphere that the Earth hasn’t seen for more than 400,000 years.
-These greenhouse gases act like a blanket, trapping the sun’s warmth near the earth’s surface, and affecting the planet’s climate system.
+Greenhouse gases act like a blanket, trapping the sun’s warmth near the earth’s surface, and affecting the planet’s climate system.

 The Greenhouse Effect

 The picture below shows the greenhouse effect.
 Light from the sun passes through the atmosphere and is absorbed by the Earth’s surface, warming it.
 Greenhouse gases, like carbon dioxide, act like a blanket, trapping heat near the surface and raising the temperature.
 It is a natural process that warms the planet.
 But human activities are increasing the amount of greenhouse gases and trapping more heat.